VladimirChavdarov/Fallout_Character_Manager/README.md

 ## General Remarks

+ - The layout is meant to work on **1920x1080** resolution.
+If your PC is set to lower resolution, some windows might be outside the screen.
+The app can still be used, it will just be slightly more inconvenient.

+ - The Character Manager works on PC only.

  - The Character Manager doesn't play nice with things that have the same name.
 For example two perks named both `"Pain Train"` or two weapons both named `"Commie Whacker"`.
 It shouldn't lead to any crashes but it is a bit annoying to deal with and you can lose information.
 Keep names unique in order to avoid headaches.

  - **Power Armor** is not included yet.